-The Indian Himalayan belt stretch across Jammu & Kashmir, Himachal Pradesh, Uttarakhand, Sikkim, Arunachal Pradesh, and West Bengal.
+The Indian Himalayan belt stretches across Jammu & Kashmir, Himachal Pradesh, Uttarakhand, Sikkim, Arunachal Pradesh, and West Bengal.
 The diverse landscapes and unparalleled beauty in these regions ensure a unique experience every time.

 Here are a few of the most famous treks in India that you might be missing out on —

-The Kedarkantha trek in Uttarkhand is sought-after by beginners and experienced trekkers alike.
+The Kedarkantha trek in Uttarakhand is sought-after by beginners and experienced trekkers alike.
 It is an ideal trek to break through into the trekking world.